Something of the night about him: Impact

 Widdecombe's attack has been described as both memorable and devastating by the political commentator Thomas Quinn, and at the time The Sun claimed it was the "most savage attack ever seen in the Commons".
 (Note: Although Andrew Crick suggests that actually the comment came as an anti-climax to the session.)
 Conversely, Lasky called it "neither witty nor aphoristic".
 It is one of the few speeches that tangibly change the political landscape.
 (Note: Akin to Geoffrey Howe's attack on Thatcher in his resignation speech.)
 The political commentator Iain Dale described her speech as courageous, as she must have known that it could have led to the end of her political career.

 Her phrase was first reported in The Times in a report of a private conversation she had had with friends, although the paper underplayed it in favour of the "dangerous stuff" quote.
-Howard's response in an article in The Spectator also deliberately focussed on the latter criticism, as it was one which could be turned into a positive trait, that of strong leadership.
+Howard's response in an article in The Spectator deliberately focussed on the latter criticism, as it was one which could be turned into a positive trait, that of strong leadership.
 Regarding the "something of the night" quote, Howard joked that she had seen into the "diabolic darkness of my own inner soul".
 A week after Widdecombe's comments, on 19 May, he joked self-deprecatingly about it again in the Commons when he accused Labour Home Secretary Jack Straw of emulating Tory policy:

 It has been suggested that I have something of the night about my character.
 It is, of course, well known in folklore that creatures of the night have no reflection, so hon.
 Members will understand my relief as I look across the Dispatch box and see my reflection smiling back at me.

 Graham Brady, then the youngest Conservative MP and who had been elected in the recent election supported Howard's leadership bid.
 He later recalled how, after Hague won, he received a copy of Bram Stoker's Dracula from Howard, who had inscribed it "with thanks for your support in the Creature of the Night Campaign.
 Yours, Michael."